ac1dr3d/es-mock-data-gen-clj/README.md

 # clj-mocker

 This package sends 1,000,000 mock records to Elasticsearch endpoint URL.

 Configuration file not yet provided.
 You can configure it inside core.clj file.

 ## Installation

-You will need: Java, Clojure, Leinengen
+You will need: Java, Clojure, Leinengen.

 You can install Leinengen from web (google it).

 It will provide Clojure wich will be used during compilation.

 To install dependencies use